 Meals logged in the DayTwo app

+Utilizing new tools to pull meaning from huge datasets has the potential to drive real change in healthcare.
 From offering personalized food recommendations, with the potential for creating intelligent disease predictors and specialized drug development, our AI platform is just beginning to tap into the future of wellness.

 We have over 10 years of peer-reviewed research with these remarkable academic partners.